ahstat/ahstat.github.io/_posts/2018-04-11-RNN-Keras-understanding-computations.md

 *Simple RNN* is the simplest way for a neural network to keep information along time.
 Information is stored in the hidden variable $$h$$ and updated at each time based on new inputs.
 Simple RNN can be connected to a time distributed component to form the *Elman's network*, introduced in 1990.
-The time distributed component allows to compute output from the hidden variable.
+The time distributed component allows computing output from the hidden variable.
 We describe this complete network in this part.

+**Description of the network.**
 In Keras, the command lines:

 ```python